jsherman999/optum_scripts/README.md

 Notes on environmental variables and keys needed:
 -------------------------------------------------

-On Linux, create .llm_env for example with these API keys set, and ". ./.llm_env"  (next ver: source in that file if it exists)
+Have these env variables set in your login env, and/or create .llm_config in same dir as ask_llm.py script with these API keys set

 export OPENAI_API_KEY=...
 export GOOGLE_API_KEY=...